Funky Pigeon sold to Card Factory for £24m

 Funky Pigeon, which operates out of Guernsey and Bristol, specialises in personalised cards and gifts and makes around £32 million in sales on average a year.

-Card Factory said it wants to expand its online business, with Funky Pigeon’s technology platform set to be the basis for its digital business in the UK and Ireland “over time”.
+Card Factory – which has over 1,000 stores across the UK – said it wants to expand its online business, with Funky Pigeon’s technology platform set to be the basis for its digital business in the UK and Ireland “over time”.

 It claims the deal will see it become the UK’s second largest online card and related gift retailer.